 If you suffer from OSA, you are at risk for deadly health problems that can take your life.
 Studies clearly show that this serious disorder can kill.
 Fortunately, you can escape these deadly health risks by seeking a reliable treatment for OSA.

-Dr. Roubal provides his patients with an effective treatment for sleep apnea in the form of an oral sleep appliance, which adjusts the jaw to create a clear airway.
-To learn more about this quiet comfortable sleep apnea remedy, contact his office today.
+Our Omaha sleep dentists provide patients with an effective treatment for sleep apnea in the form of an oral sleep appliance, which adjusts the jaw to create a clear airway.
+To learn more about this quiet comfortable sleep apnea remedy, contact our office today.